The Invisible Man

 nor boots.
 He was irradiated by the dawn of a great amazement.

-"Where _are_ yer?" said Mr. Thomas Marvel over his shoulder and
+"Where _are_ yer?" said Mr. Thomas Marvel over his

 coming on all fours.
 He saw a stretch of empty downs with the wind